Wild God: Critical reception

-Critical reaction to Wild God was overwhelmingly positive.
 Metacritic gave the album a score of 89/100, which the website categorised as "universal acclaim".
-Alexis Petridis, writing in The Guardian, gave Wild God five stars, stating "this masterpiece will make you fall back in love with life."
-Highlighting the unusually joyous nature of a Nick Cave & The Bad Seeds album, he observed songs that "frequently surge into vast, ecstatic exhalations" with "Cave's extemporised vocal sounding increasingly rapturous over the top."
+Alexis Petridis, writing in The Guardian, gave Wild God five stars, writing "this masterpiece will make you fall back in love with life".
+Highlighting the unusually joyous nature of a Nick Cave and the Bad Seeds album, he observed songs that "frequently surge into vast, ecstatic exhalations" with "Cave's extemporised vocal sounding increasingly rapturous over the top."
 He concluded, "Packed with remarkable songs, its mood of what you might call radical optimism is potent and contagious.
 You leave it feeling better than you did previously: an improving experience, in the best sense of the phrase."

 The Independent also gave the album five stars noting how Cave frequently "swings between doubt and faith."
 They observed that "Melodies flood through the music and then disappear like currents.
 Wild God can feel fathomless, but it leaves you buoyant."

 NME praised the record as the band's most upbeat offering in decades but still "coloured with the many shades of a life so challenging and weathered."
 They awarded the album 4 out of 5 stars, reserving particular praise for the song "O Wow O Wow (How Wonderful She Is)", describing it as one of Cave's "most masterful love songs" and ranking it alongside "Into My Arms".
-Brett Abrahamsen was less enthused, describing "Joy" and "Cinnamon Horses" as "the aural equivalent of Thomas Kinkade paintings".